 Selenium WebDriver Framework for API Testing

 IT enterprises globally are implementing various automation solutions in order to provide effective and efficient software testing services.
-New and innovative approaches have been developed for test automation utilizing Selenium framework, thereby helping the enterprises to improve their service quality and thereby reducing the costs.
-Keeping this in mind, Selenium framework has been developed as it helps the testing teams to automate the validations of URL based APIs.
+New and innovative approaches have been developed for test automation utilizing the Selenium framework, thereby helping the enterprises to improve their service quality and thereby reducing the costs.
+Keeping this in mind, the Selenium framework has been developed as it helps the testing teams to automate the validations of URL based APIs.

 Selenium Based Automation Regression Suite:

 Selenium framework is a data-driven solution that consists of i) Java-based Driver scripts ii) Frameworks methods created as per method types of APIs.

 1. Selenium framework takes considerably less time to prepare test data or to validate each scenario in comparison to manual testing.

 2. For the preparation of the data and to validate 350 scenarios, it takes approximately 7 man-days per resource.
 However, with the implementation of the selenium framework, the time gets reduced to 1.5 hours (approximately).